 As part of a district-wide master plan, the City of Buffalo Public Schools completed a comprehensive multi-phased restoration and reconstruction.
-The work at Buffalo Public School No. 64 involved the renovation of an addition to a circa 1930 built, 60,000 sq. ft. existing school building has undergone complete MEP and Fire Protection updates, as well as the incorporation of “smart classrooms”, laboratory facility modernization, district-wide technology improvements, and interior renovations to classroom, administration and auxiliary support spaces.
+The work at Buffalo Public School No. 64 involved the renovation of an addition to a circa 1930 built, 60,000 sq. ft. existing school building.
+The existing school building underwent complete MEP and fire protection updates, as well as the incorporation of “smart classrooms”, laboratory facility modernization, district-wide technology improvements, and interior renovations to classroom, administration and auxiliary support spaces.

-The new addition adds more than 50% of existing space for a grand total of 90,000 sq. ft.
-Upgrades include a 3 story classroom addition housing 24 new classroom spaces.
-HHL Architects worked extensively with NY State Historic Preservation Office in gaining SED approval involving the connection to the historic building.
+The new addition adds 50% of the existing space for a total of 90,000 sq. ft.
+Upgrades include a three-story classroom addition with 24 new classroom spaces.
+HHL Architects worked extensively with the NY State Historic Preservation Office in gaining SED approval for the connection to the historic building.
 A new playground and Olmsted site sensitive designs appeal to both users and community members.